citp/privacy-policy-historical/c/ca/cat/catholiccourier.com.md

-> *The following text is extracted and transformed from the catholiccourier.com privacy policy that was archived on 2013-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131226235457id_/http%3A//www.catholiccourier.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the catholiccourier.com privacy policy that was archived on 2014-05-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140526214859id_/http%3A//www.catholiccourier.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Catholic Courier

-## Privacy Policy

 The _Catholic Courier_ is committed to safeguarding your personally identifiable information.